Og-Strike/Shadow-Monarchs-Nitesh-Kumar-Mishra/README.md

 ├── phonecam.py              # Script to run code via phone as a webcam.
 └── webcam.py                # Script to run webcam of PC.
 ```
+## License

+  This project is not currently licensed.
+All rights reserved by the project owner.
+Please contact the author for permissions or inquiries regarding usage.